dropbox/rules_node/README.md

 These rules are a public copy of what we're using at [Dropbox].
-We open sourced them because we think the community will benefit from seeing how we've done things, but we can't promise that these rules will be stable or maintained.
+We open sourced them because we think the community will benefit from seeing how we've done things, but they are not supported.
+Pull requests are welcome, though!

-My hope is that someone motivated will come along and take the best ideas from this set of rules, [redfin/npm-bazel][npm-bazel], and [pubref/rules_node][pubref_node] and create a set of "officially sanctioned" node rules under [github.com/bazelbuild][bazelbuild].
+We encourage you use the officially sanctioned [nodejs][bazelbuild-rules_nodejs] or [typescript][bazelbuild-rules_typescript] rules instead, if possible!

 A brief overview: